ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/Trinadh465/frameworks_base_AOSP10_r33_CVE-2022-20004](https://github.com/Trinadh465/frameworks_base_AOSP10_r33_CVE-2022-20004) :  ![starts](https://img.shields.io/github/stars/Trinadh465/frameworks_base_AOSP10_r33_CVE-2022-20004.svg) ![forks](https://img.shields.io/github/forks/Trinadh465/frameworks_base_AOSP10_r33_CVE-2022-20004.svg)

 ## CVE-2022-3786
  A buffer overrun can be triggered in X.509 certificate verification, specifically in name constraint checking.
 Note that this occurs after certificate chain signature verification and requires either a CA to have signed a malicious certificate or for an application to continue certificate verification despite failure to construct a path to a trusted issuer.
 An attacker can craft a malicious email address in a certificate to overflow an arbitrary number of bytes containing the `.' character (decimal 46) on the stack.
 This buffer overflow could result in a crash (causing a denial of service).
 In a TLS client, this can be triggered by connecting to a malicious server.
 In a TLS server, this can be triggered if the server requests client authentication and a malicious client connects.
-Fixed in OpenSSL 3.0.7 (Affected 3.0.0,3.0.1,3.0.2,3.0.3,3.0.4,3.0.5,3.0.6).